vcsjones/vcsjones.dev/_posts/2016-04-15-authenticode-stuffing-tricks.md

-To back up a bit, Authenticode is the scheme that Microsoft uses to digitally sign DLLs, EXEs, etc. It's not a difficult thing to do, but it does offer enough flexibility that it can be done in a suboptimal way.
+To back up a bit, Authenticode is the scheme that Microsoft uses to digitally sign DLLs, EXEs, etc. It's not a difficult thing to do, but it does offer enough flexibility that it can be done in a sub-optimal way.
 The linter is made up of a series of checks that either pass or fail.

 When you sign a binary, the signature is embedded inside of it (usually, there